stamler/ftraining/200questions.md

 13. **If you enter a defect (snag) what will happen?**

-    ?? unsure of procedure.
-Section 600 Schedule 1 details who enters the snag
+    Section 600 Schedule 1 details who enters the snag.
+Record the snag and verify whether it affects airworthiness or prevents safe flight.
+Do not fly if flight cannot be performed safely in given conditions.
+Have AME address snag.

 ### Weight & Balance

 1. **When should a new complete weight & balance be done?**

-    ??
+    In a situation where the weight or CG of the aircraft may have changed but an amendment cannot propertly detail the change, a complete weight & balance should be done.
+An example would be painting the airplane, or when the airplane is brand new.

 2. **How is an aircraft weighed?**